 Equality, diversity, and inclusion (EDI) data collection will occur at screening with some questions on the registration of interest.
-EDI data is being collected on behalf of the MS Society to allow the MS Society to better understand the diversity of the participants participating in MS research, in accordance with its EDI strategy.
-This data will not be used in the OCTOPUS analysis but aggregated data will be provided to the MS Society annually.
-The MS Society aims to have a research community that is equal, diverse and inclusive as possible to ensure it is best qualified to improve the lives of people affected by MS in the UK.
+EDI data is being collected to allow the trial and funders to better understand the diversity of the participants participating in MS research, in accordance with its EDI strategy.
+This data will not be used in the OCTOPUS analysis but aggregated data will be provided to the UK MS Society annually and MS Australia.
+These charities aim to have a research community that is equal, diverse and inclusive as possible to ensure it is best qualified to improve the lives of people affected by MS.